 The rules and etiquette on wearing biker patches vary between clubs, but some general rules apply to most situations.
 These rules are:

-Motorcycle club members are proud of their patches and colors with all their effort in earning them.
-So it would be best to respect the patch and colors of other members.
+2. Do not touch the patches or colors of other members: Motorcycle club members are proud of their patches and colors with all their effort to earn them.
+So, it would be best to respect the patches and colors of other members.

-If you decide to quit your club membership, you should return your patches to the club.
-Returning your club’s patches is essential because it ensures that only strictly approved members can wear those patches.
+3. Surrender your patches and colors if you lose your club membership: If you decide to quit your club membership, you should return your patches to the club.
+Returning your club’s patches is essential because only strictly approved members can wear those patches.

-Biker patches should be attached only to club members’ vests or jackets.
+5. Patches should be placed on vests or jackets: Biker patches should be attached only to club members’ vests or jackets.

-Show respect to your club membership by not putting patches unrelated to the club.
+6. Do not put unnecessary patches on the biker’s vest: Show respect to your club membership by not putting patches unrelated to the club.

-The Meaning of Biker Patches
+Biker Patches Meaning

 Biker patches are not just used as decorations; they also have meanings that convey information only known to the bikers.
 Below are the meanings of some biker patches: